ShawxingKwok/ITWorks/content/post/about/_index.md

 at.
 I have no offensive intention, just meaning everyone has his strengths and weaknesses, and every job has its threshold.

-At last, **I have some great proposals and one halfway wonderful work** (this is not displayed) which need some top company to help complete.
+At last, **I have some great proposals and one halfway wonderful work** (the latter is not displayed) which need some top company to help complete.
 Welcome to visit my {{< newTab "GitHub profile" "https://www.github.com/ShawxingKwok/" >}}, or contact with me via {{< newTab email "mailto:ShawxingKwok@126.com">}}.